adityakalkeri1/Circus-Social/README.md

 Case Study for Circus Social

 ## Twitter Impact analysis
-### This is a case study given by Social Circus.
+### This is a case study given by Circus Social.
 The goal is to predict the impact of the tweets

 ### Libraries used: